pbosetti/machine_sim/README.md

 then launch the `machine_sim.app` bundle in the `build` folder.

-For Linux users (Ubuntu 22.04), proceed as follows:
+For Linux users (Ubuntu 22.04), proceed as follows to install the prerequisites:

 ```bash
 cd ~